SammyS15/mira-score/README.md

 # MIRA: A Score for Conditional Distribution Accuracy and Model Comparison

-This repository contains the MIRA score implementation and supplementary materials for ICML 2026.
+This repository contains the MIRA score implementation.

 ## Overview

-MIRA is a metric for evaluating conditional distribution accuracy and comparing models.
+MIRA is a score for evaluating conditional distribution accuracy and comparing models.
 This package provides tools to compute MIRA scores and includes a demonstration notebook showing baseline comparisons.

 ## Installation Instructions